bjjonswold/Lab08ColorsAndTexts/README.md

 ```
 Remember that for both of these, you want your end value to be one more than where you want the end value to actually land because it is not right hand inclusive,
 like ranges.

-# Reminder on Dictionaries
-Dictionaries work like real dictionaries.
-They have words (keys) and definitions (values).
-When reading a dictionary, you will see these two separated by a :.
-To access a value using the key, you use dictionaryName\[key].
-This works the same way as finding a word in the dicitonary and using that to get the definition.
-Like a dictionary, it is also a lot more complicated to use your definition (or value) to find the word (or key).